Sun Wukong Dough Figurines from Quanzhou, Fujian, China

 此寶喚做緊箍兒,雖是一樣三個,但只是用各不同。我有金緊禁的咒語三篇。假若路上撞見神通廣大的妖魔,你須是勸他學好,跟那取經人做個徒弟。他若不伏使喚,可將此箍兒與他戴在頭上,自然見肉生根。各依所用的咒語念一念,眼脹頭痛,腦門皆裂,管教他入我門來。

-The remaining two fillets are used by Guanyin to conquer other monsters in later chapters.
-She throws the “Prohibitive” (jin, 禁) band onto the head of the Black Bear Demon (Hei xiong jing, 黑熊精) in chapter seventeen and, after reciting the spell, he agrees to become the rear entrance guard of her Potalaka Island paradise (Wu & Yu, 2012, vol. 1, p.
+The remaining two fillets are used by Guanyin to conquer monsters in later episodes.
+She throws the “Prohibitive” (jin, 禁) band onto the head of the Black Bear Demon (Hei xiong jing, 黑熊精) in JTTW chapter 17, and after reciting the spell, he agrees to become the rear entrance guard of her Potalaka Island paradise (Wu & Yu, 2012, vol. 1, p.
 365).
-The “Golden” (jin, 金) band is split into five rings—one each for the head, wrists, and ankles—and used to subdue Red Boy (Hong hai’er, 紅孩兒), the fire-spewing son of the Bull Demon King and Princess Iron Fan, at the end of chapter forty-two and the beginning of forty-three (Wu & Yu, 2012, vol. 2, pp. 251-252).
+The “Golden” (jin, 金) band is split into five rings—one each for the head, wrists, and ankles—and used to subdue Red Boy (Hong hai’er, 紅孩兒), the fire-spewing son of the Bull Demon King and Princess Iron Fan, at the end of JTTW chapter 42 and the beginning of 43 (Wu & Yu, 2012, vol. 2, pp. 251-252).
 The child demon becomes her disciple and eventually takes the religious name “Sudhana.”
 [2]

-Monkey is forced to wear the fillet until he attains Buddhahood in chapter one hundred, causing it to vanish (Wu & Yu, 2012, vol. 4, p.
+Monkey is forced to wear the fillet until he attains Buddhahood in JTTW chapter 100, causing it to vanish (Wu & Yu, 2012, vol. 4, p.
 383).
-The band’s disappearance at the end of the novel denotes Sun’s internalization of self-control.
-But the treasure doesn’t disappear forever.
-It appears once more in the Later Journey to the West (Hou Xiyouji, 後西游記, 17th-century CE), a sequel set 200 years after the original.
-The story follows a similar trajectory with Monkey’s descendant Sun Luzhen (孫履真, “Monkey who Walks Reality”) attaining immortality and causing havoc in heaven.
+The band’s disappearance at the end of the novel denotes Sun’s internalization of self-control, but the treasure doesn’t disappear forever.
+It appears once more in the Later Journey to the West (Hou Xiyouji, 後西游記, 17th century CE), an unofficial sequel set 200 years after the original.
+The story follows a similar trajectory, with Monkey’s descendant Sun Luzhen (孫履真, “Monkey who Walks Reality”) attaining immortality and causing havoc in heaven.
 But this time the macaque Buddha is called in to quell the demon.
 Monkey quickly disarms the “Small Sage Equaling Heaven” of his iron staff and pacifies him not with trickery but with an enlightening Buddhist koan.
 He then places the band on Luzhen’s head to teach him restraint (see Liu, 1994).

 Fig. 1 – (Left) The “Type One” headband.
 From the comedy A Chinese Odyssey Part Two: Cinderella (1995).
 (Center) The “Type Two” headband.
 From the famous 1986 TV show.
 (Right) The “Type Three” headband.
 From the 2011 TV show (larger version).